tce9232/Landlords/README.md

 At this point, I had to make a decision about which properties should be included in this dataset.
 I didn't want to include private personal properties, but I still wanted to make sure I was including houses that got split into floors and were leased out, as constitute a majority of the units around campus.
 For these reasons, I included any apartments or single family homes that were either owned by somebody with multiple properties or had a value over $1 million.
 This isn't a perfect metric, as there are obviously private homes worth more than $1 million in Madison, but it was the only way I found to ensure the inclusion of large apartment complexes that were, for whatever reason, classified as single family homes.

+Once I finalized the properties that would be included in the visualization, I converted each of their text addresses into long-lats using GeoPy.
+This allowed me to convert the data into a GeoJSON format, which is easily readable by Mapbox.

 ## Plotting with Mapbox

+The goal for this visualization was to give the user some basic statistics for Madison properties both on the individual property and property owner levels.
+The constantly floating tooltip in the upper left corner gives the user these stats about whichever property was the last one they hovered over.

+Since there are so many properties, I also found it important to let the user only focus on those that are of interest to them.
+Whenever you're hovering over a property, it's highlighted pink, as well as any other properties that are owned by the same landlord.
+There's also a toggle built in that lets you click on any individual property remove any points on the map that aren't owned by the same landlord.
+This can all be reset by clicking the "reset map" button or any blank area.

 ## Publishing to Heroku

+In order to grant easy access to this map, I've published it to Heroku under the address [madison-landlords.herokuapp.com](madison-landlords.herokuapp.com).

+Although I believe this map can be informative as is, I welcome any feedback or feature improvements to either the data consolidation, cleaning or visualization processes.